 Bottle of beer: £1-£2

-In terms of temperature and rainfall, the best time to visit the Golden Triangle is from Oct to mid-April.
-See our month by month guide for more details...
+The best time to visit the Golden Triangle is from Oct to mid-April, for low rain and warm weather.

 The capital of Rajasthan, this oasis in the desert state really is the jewel in the crown.